gilch/hissp/README.md

 Lisp is a programmable programming language, extensible though its renowned macro system which hooks into the compiler itself.

-Adding features that historically require a new version of the Python language, like `with` statements, would be almost as easy as writing a new function in Lisp.
+Adding features that historically required a new version of the Python language, like `with` statements, would be almost as easy as writing a new function in Lisp.

 Python can certainly do metaprogramming.